 Treatment of Title IV Aid When a Student Withdraws

 The law specifies how Emmanuel College must determine the amount of Title IV program assistance that you earn if you withdraw from Emmanuel.
 The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.
-Additionally, the same policy applies to veterans tuition assistance programs.

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
 If you withdraw during your payment period or period of enrollment (Emmanuel can define these for you and tell you which one applies to you), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or the College or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by Emmanuel and/ or you.